yashovedha46/bloomora/README.md

 10. 🌿 Special Occasions – Provide customized plant arrangements and plant-based gifts for birthdays, weddings, college functions, corporate events, and celebrations.<br>

- “From classrooms to cafés, from homes to hotels, and from events to communities, Bloomora brings your green vision to life.” 💚
+<b> <i> “From classrooms to cafés, from homes to hotels, and from events to communities, Bloomora brings your green vision to life.” 💚<b><i>